mcmaniou/Energy-Demand-Forecasting/code/Transformer/README.md

 **model.py**: Transformer model implementation in Pytorch  (https://github.com/yuyama137/influenza)

 **util.py**: Helper functions to load data in wright form.
-If you want to test alternative parametrazations and change the shape of data tou can do it from utlis.py, class EnergyDataset, method "getitem"
+If you want to test alternative parametrazations and change the shape of data you can do it from utlis.py, class EnergyDataset, method "getitem"
 ## Reference

 - [Wu, Neo, et al. "Deep transformer models for time series forecasting: The influenza prevalence case." arXiv preprint arXiv:2001.08317 (2020).](https://arxiv.org/abs/2001.08317)